-- (1) Advanced Standing is available. - (2) A+ Certification Preparation Course - (3) Network+ Certification Preparation Course - (4) Preparatory courses for MCP certification through Microsoft that can apply toward MCDST, MCSA or MCP or/and MCSE.
+- (1) Advanced Standing is available - (2) A+ Certification Preparation Course - (3) Network+ Certification Preparation Course - (4) Preparatory courses for certification through Microsoft

-Computer Science - Computer Programming Emphasis
+Computer Science - Computer Programming (AAS)

 Computer programmers play an important role in the daily operations of many businesses because of the increasing use of computers in all fields.
 Computer science students learn about tools and techniques that are used professionally every day.
 Included in their studies are computer theory, systems analysis and program design using programming languages such as Java, C++, Visual Basic, and C#.
 Computer programmers must be reliable, systematic and detail-oriented.
 They should be organized, flexible and have an aptitude for math.
-Obtaining a degree with an emphasis in programming gives the students flexibility to pursue various career options in fields that may include software engineering, application development, web programming, database programming and game programming.
+Obtaining a degree with an emphasis in programming gives the students flexibility to pursue various career options in fields that may include software engineering, application development, web programming, database programming and prepare themselves for game programming.